Your Choices Speaks Volumes

 Remember when I said that this post would make some feel uncomfortable?
 Well, here we go.

 Some of us are quick to say that we love ourselves, but the choices we make seem to contradict that statement.
 How?
-When we make decisions to keep people in our lives who aren't a part of our alignment or people who take away from who God has destined for us to become.
+When we make decisions to keep people in our lives who aren't a part of our alignment or people who distract us from who God has destined for us to become.
 (You know the truth behind who those people are in your life more than anyone.)
 When we settle for anything that we know will cause less growth than if we were simply with Christ, we're not loving ourselves!

 I know, I'm harsh, and frankly, I don't care because this is the language, and the same questions I asked myself.
 I asked myself this question on December 1st, 2018, and I continue to ask myself, "by sticking with this person or staying at this place, am I loving myself?"
 If I don't feel the Holy Spirit saying yes to me, I bounce!
 Simple but can be difficult when you're attached to what isn't in your alignment.